We all know textile trash is a massive problem. We’ve certainly done our fair share of dwelling on the horrors of fast fashion, for example.

 - Inclusivity: We love that this brand gives smaller busted women an option!
 Their paddable bras are great for women who have had mastectomies!

 - Community & charitable giving: They support the animal rights organization Pro Animale and several bee and insect protection programs.

-Proclaim is an “inclusive nude lingerie line”.
-As a young company (only 1.5 years old), they currently focus on making one style of cutout bralette (in three nude shades) but doing it extremely well.
-Did we mention they make their bras from bottles?!
+As a young company (only 1.5 years old), they currently focus on one style of cutout bralette (in three nude shades).

 - Materials: Yes, you read that right: bras from bottles.
 Their ultra-soft bralettes consist of 100% post-consumer recycled #1 PET plastic water bottles.
 These bottles are washed, blended, melted into REPREVE, then textured into fibers which are BPA-free and Oeko-Tex 100-certified.

 - Supply chain & labour practices: Made in the USA right in their home city of Los Angeles, California, so they can help drive and diversify their own local economy.
 They pay laborers hourly, instead of per piece (as in many “sweat shop” plants).
 Plus, products ship recycled poly mailers with a dual adhesive trip so you can reuse it!